FDA Banned Impossible Burger Ingredients

 They claim this ingredient makes the Impossible Burger taste and feel like real beef, but is healthier and environmentally friendly.
 But is it?

-Read on and you’ll be shocked what you learn, especially about the levels of glyphosate measured in the Impossible Burger.
+Read on and you’ll be shocked what you learn about ingredients the absurd levels of glyphosate measured in the Impossible Burger.

-By positioning their burgers as real meat substitutes, plant based meat companies get a much larger financial opportunity.
+By positioning their burgers as animal products substitutes, plant based meat companies get a much larger financial opportunity.

 This provides a bigger market of possible consumers than plant-based eaters.
-Much like Beyond Meat (11 billion market cap), Impossible Foods is following the money.
+Much like Beyond Burgers (11 billion market cap), they are following the money.

 To date they’ve raised $1.3 billion over 12 rounds of funding.